utah-cs3550-fa24/assignments/hw5.md

 professor and using various portions of the site.

-Once you are sure everything works correctly, copy-and-paste the following text into a new empty text file called "HW5.md":
+Once you are sure everything works correctly, copy-and-paste the following text into a new empty text file called "HW5.md" in the root of your repository:

 ```
 Homework 5 Cover Sheet